CaptainDario/DaKanji/README.md

 * "Well thank you for this software!
 It seems to try and guess in a more "guess-y" way than jisho and even Google which is usually pretty good at guessing, and it just saved me today!" - princess_daphie
 * "Amazing.
 I can write kanji messier than a professor and it still picks it up.
 Very reliable." - Seth Kitchens

-## Usage

-All major parts of the app include a tutorial.
-But if you want to learn more or prefer a text guide, take a look at the [manual](./manual/manual.md) or open the manual screen in the app.

 ## Contributing

 <a href="https://discord.gg/gdqaux3r4P"><img src="https://discordapp.com/api/guilds/852915748300783636/widget.png?style=banner2" width="25%"></a>